Favourited 68 times

 Hi!
 This is a small high located 9ha farm in the middle of nature and wildlife.

-We who live here are my two daughters Lisa 10 and Maya 8 and me Tommy 39.
-Also a few sheep's with lamb's, a few hens (and hopefully soon some chickens) and a drafthorse.
+We who live here are my two daughters Lisa 11 and Maya 9 and me Tommy 40.
+Also a few sheep's with lamb's, a few hens and a drafthorse.

 I believe we are quite open-minded, love to learn and need to create.
 Lisa want to be an artist and bookwriter, Maja totally makes her own path and me, I try to make the best of what life gives to me but I'm everywhere with a lot of ideas spinning around to create.
 My goals are not easygoing but I aim hard and for the future for a healthier and more sustainable life.